jozso39/cypress_todomvc/README.md

 ## Cypress solid test

 This test is different from the show-off one, it will always run the same way and it has less logic in it.
 This test is a good candidate for applying visual testing using Applitools Eyes or Percy.io that would test the visual side of the app.
-I can do that as well, but I dont think it would be worth the time to do it on such a small app, so you just gonna have to trust me on that.
+I can do that as well, but I don't think it would be worth the time to do it on such a small app, so you just gonna have to trust me on that.

 It doesnt use any backflips and I belive it is in line with Cypress best practices.